-Spaceballs is a MAD Magazine-style lampooning of Star Wars, years before the prequels, sequels, and streaming shows.
+Spaceballs is a MAD Magazine-style lampooning of Star Wars, years before the prequels, sequels, and streaming spinoffs.
 Brooks spends his big budget on spaceships and an elaborate Planet of the Apes gag, but the best jokes mock Lucas' convoluted fairy tale as a cynical excuse to sell toys.
 This is one of Brooks's more family-friendly offerings, but there are multiple genital jokes.

 there was a time when I could virtually recite this film.